Hymn of Motherhood

 It was sticky hands & dirty feet & boogies God knew where.

-It was one dish left of a set.
+It was the last dish left of a set.

 It was showing them the world